-In November 1993, a collaborative settlement agreement between the Company and other California energy utilities and the DRA was submitted to the CPUC for approval.
-The settlement recommended a ratemaking mechanism that would provide recovery of 90 percent of environmental investigation and remediation costs without reasonableness review.
-In addition, the utilities would have the opportunity to retain a percentage of any insurance recoveries to offset the 10 percent of costs not recovered in rates.
-On May 4, 1994, the CPUC adopted the cost sharing mechanism discussed above.
+On May 4, 1994, the California Public Utilities Commission approved a collaborative settlement agreement between the Company and other California energy utilities and the Division of Ratepayer Advocates which provides for rate recovery of 90 percent of environmental investigation and remediation costs without reasonableness review.
+In addition, the utilities will have the opportunity to retain a percentage of any insurance recoveries to offset the 10 percent of costs not recovered in rates.